Cross-Project Pipelines

 Child pipelines (trigger: include:)#

 Child pipelines work the same as production GitLab CI parent-child pipelines.
-All include formats (string shorthand, local: map, forward:, inputs:) are supported.
+All include formats (string shorthand, local: map, artifact-sourced includes (artifact:/job:, see below), forward:, and per-include inputs:) are supported.
+A trigger: include: may list up to 3 files, which are merged into the child pipeline (matching GitLab).

 glci-specific behavior#